 Pittock Mansion, high in the west hills overlooking Portland, was home to Portland pioneers Henry and Georgiana Pittock in the early 1900s.
 The elegant mansion was restored by the City of Portland in the 1960s.

-Each holiday season, volunteers transform the museum into a winter wonderland with decorated trees, elegant table settings, themed rooms and a look into family life of days gone by.
-This year the decor will feature books— children’s classics to modern-day mysteries.
+Traditionally, each holiday season, volunteers transform the museum into a winter wonderland with decorated trees, elegant table settings, themed rooms, and a look into the family life of days gone by.

 5—Christmas in Portland Festival of Lights at the Grotto